opencarecc/opencareMakerPlaybook/how_can_i_structure_a_co-design_session.md

 ![](http://wemake.cc/core/uploads/2016/04/OC-Opencare_incontri_socialstreet.png)

 Last but not least, we had a meeting with the community named Social Street San Gottardo, a community of **citizens** who decided to live the neighborhood by re-activating and improving the social relationships towards a better liveability through exchange initiatives, entertainment and education.

-The meeting
-L’appuntamento si è svolto in Corso San Gottardo, 41, Milano.
+The meeting was holded in Corso San Gottardo 41, Milan.

+During these encounters, our **stuff** had to perform various tasks and **roles** according to the different situations and audience.
+For example, we had to manage

-#### 4) Why we decided to organize a co-design session
+#### 4) Why and how we decided to organize a co-design session
 (relation with care)

 (Frase ad effetto: DO NOT TRY THIS AT HOME o buon divertimento)